walker84837/Echolite/README.md

 ### Configuration Parameters

-- `discord.token`: The token for your Discord bot.
-- `discord.channel-id`: The ID of the Discord channel where Minecraft messages will be sent.
 - `message.discord`: The format for messages sent to Discord.
 You can use placeholders:
   - `$display_name`: The display name of the Discord user.
   - `$handle`: The username of the Discord user.